 Now for the technique.
 To me, the ultimate grilled cheese is the perfect combination of crunchy-gooey-crunchy.
 Nothing crunches up more wonderfully than parmesan.

-What kind of cheese is best for grilled cheese?
+What kind of cheese is best?

 Like I had said above, the quality of the ingredients that you use greatly affects the final product.
 That being said, for this ultimate grilled cheese recipe, I used cheeses like sharp cheddar, parmesan, and gouda.
 That’s why this is call the TRIPLE threat grilled cheese.